umrashrf/jekyll-now/about.md

 permalink: /about/
 ---

-I am a Software Engineer based in Montréal, QC.
-I graduated from Concordia University, Montréal with my Masters in Software Engineering.
+Software Engineer based in Toronto.
+Graduated from Concordia University, Montreal with Masters in Software Engineering.

 ### More Information